siberianfox/tinygwiki/TinyGv9k-Programming-and-Test-Instructions.md

    * 3.3v
    * 12v
    * The fan should turn on if it is connected to the tester

+###NOTE: FROM HERE ON DOWN ARE THE MANUAL TEST INSTRUCTIONS.
+THESE WILL BE UPDATED WITH AUTOMATED PROCESSES.

 ##Programming
 If you have not already done so bring up the host computer and related programs